-Just imagine tomorrow, there’s the announcement the ATAR will now solely be determined by your ability to play a single sport.
+Just imagine tomorrow, there’s an announcement the ATAR will now solely be determined by your ability to play a single sport.

 We always knew Australia was sports mad.
 Now we have proof.